-- 25.5 Council will ensure that a duplicate copy of the following instruments is deposited in the First Nation Lands Register: - (a) a grant of an interest or license in First Nation Land; - (b) a transfer or assignment of an interest in First Nation Land; - (c) a land use plan or subdivision plan; and - (d) this Land Code and any amendment to this Land Code. - 25.6 Notwithstanding section 25.1, nothing precludes Council from enacting a Law providing for maintenance of the Tsawout Lands Register in such other land register system or facility as may meet the requirements of the Tsawout Lands Register.
+- 25.5 Council will ensure that a duplicate copy of the following instruments is deposited in the First Nation Lands Register: - (a) a grant of an Interest in First Nation Land; - (b) a transfer or assignment of an Interest in First Nation Land; - (c) a land use plan or subdivision plan; and - (d) this Land Code and any amendment to this Land Code. [amended, June 25, 2013]

+25.6 Notwithstanding section 25.1, nothing precludes Council from enacting a Law providing for maintenance of the Tsawout Lands Register in such other land register system or facility as may meet the requirements of the Tsawout Lands Register.